 Do Macs get viruses and malware?

-Apple computers can get viruses and malware just like PCs can.
-While iMacs, MacBooks, Mac Minis, and iPhones may not be as frequent targets as Windows computers, all have their fair share of threats.
+Apple computers can get hit with viruses and malware just like PCs.
+The big difference is that iMacs, MacBooks, Mac Minis, and iPhones are not targeted for these cyberattacks nearly as often as are Windows computers.

 1. Adware on Macs

-Pop-up ads can lead users to malicious websites that could deliver data-stealing spyware onto their Macs.
+If your Mac product is hit with adware, be careful.
+Never click on the ads that start filling your screen.
+Pop-up ads often lead users to malicious websites that deliver data-stealing spyware onto their Macs.
 Adware can also send information back to a third-party server.
 This information could be used to commit crimes, such as identity theft, fraud, or even extortion.

 Although they’re not malicious, even benign pop-up ads can be extremely annoying and intrusive.